 Google Searching for Answers

 Apart from Apple, Vestager also went after another US tech giant—Google.
-Vestager investigated google for using the Android ecosystem, as well as its standing in the competitive field, for anti-competitive practices.
-To cut the story short, Google ended up paying 4.3 billion euros as fine in July 2018, giving Vestager a decisive victory.
+Vestager investigated Google for using the Android ecosystem, as well as its standing in the competitive field, for anti-competitive practices.
+To cut the story short, Google ended up paying 4.3 billion euros in fines in July 2018, giving Vestager a decisive victory.